NVIDIA-AI-IOT/deepstream_360_d_smart_parking_application/perception_docker/README.md

      Note that the login is sticky and does not have to be repeated every time.
      Refer to https://docs.nvidia.com/ngc/ngc-getting-started-guide/index.html for more information.

-3. Execute the `run.sh` command (sudo maybe required depending on how docker is configured on your system)
+3. Execute the `run.sh` command (sudo maybe required depending on how docker is configured on your system) by going to perception_docker directory

 4. When the container starts up, edit config file to set broker url (if required).
 To do so first install an editor (eg: nano)